 Today's Tax Form Tuesday looks at a new form connected to these coronavirus retirement account distributions.

-It is Form 8915-E, which allows you to spread out the tax owed on these retirement payouts.
+UPDATE, Feb.
+18, 2021: It is Form 8915-E, which allows you to spread out the tax owed on these retirement payouts.
+Note that this form has now been finalized, as have its instructions.
+Download it or update your tax software.

 The two-page form still is just a draft, hence the notation on the excerpt below.
 But it, as well as the draft instructions, give us an idea of what the Internal Revenue Service will want from taxpayers in this situation at filing time.